unform/unform/README.md

 #### Select element

 Every `<Select />` element must receive an property with an array of options.
-Every option inside this array must be an object with `id` and `title` as shown in the example below.
+Every option inside this array must be an object with an `id` and a `title`, like the example below.

 ```js
 import React from 'react';